 How Oral Health Affects Your Overall Health

 Taking diligent care of your teeth and gums daily may seem like a tedious task.
-After all, it involves brushing and flossing your teeth, at least twice a day, and rinsing with an antiseptic mouthwash.
+After all, it involves brushing and flossing your teeth at least twice daily and rinsing with an antiseptic mouthwash.
 On top of that, you should see your dentist for routine dental exams and cleanings every six months, as recommended by the American Dental Association (ADA).
 These oral health routines have many benefits besides clean, fresh breath and a brighter smile.
 Better overall health is one big advantage that is often overlooked.
 You might find it surprising, but there is a link between poor oral hygiene and systemic (whole-body) health.
-Inside this article are details on the mouth body connection and tips for reducing the risk of diseases caused by poor oral hygiene.
+This article details the mouth-body connection and tips for reducing the risk of diseases caused by poor oral hygiene.

 Why Is Good Oral Hygiene Important?